IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

     The message states:

-    *The VMware licensing model has changed.
+    *The VMware licensing model changed.
 All newly provisioned resources are entitled to the VMware Cloud Foundation bundle with "Enterprise Plus" licenses for VMware components.*

     After acquiring VMware, Broadcom made many changes to the licensing of the VMware portfolio.
 Learn more about the VCF for Classic licensing model <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vmwaresol_packaging-pricing#vmwaresol_packaging-pricing-impact" target="_blank">here</a>.

-    VCF on Classic supports four (4) **Resource type** options.
+    VCF on Classic supports four **Resource type** options.
 For this demonstration, only the **VMware Cloud Foundation for Classic - Automated** resource type is used.
 Expand the **Resource types** section and learn the differences between each **Resource type**.
 The descriptions are from the **About** page in the IBM Cloud portal.

     ???
 Note "Resource types"